 - Sports participation has increased in both urban (46%) and rural (39%) areas since 2021 (42% and 37% respectively).
-The gap in participation between urban and rural areas stands at 7 percentage points, increasing from a 4 percentage point gap in 2019. - Exercise, swimming and running were the most popular activities in both areas, although personal exercise was more popular in urban areas than rural areas (17% and 12% respectively). - Social participation in urban areas (34%) has increased since 2021 (31%).
-Bringing it in line with participation levels in rural areas (34%).
-However, social participation remained lower than in 2019 (urban: 44%, rural: 50%), as both areas are slow to recover. - Gym memberships were more common in urban than rural areas (14% and 8% respectively).
+The gap in participation between urban and rural areas stands at 7 percentage points, increasing from a 4 percentage point gap in 2019. - Exercise, swimming and running were the most popular activities in both areas, although personal exercise was more popular in urban areas than rural areas (17% and 12% respectively). - Social participation was higher in rural (42%) than urban areas (39%).
+For both areas social participation remained lower than in 2019, (urban 44%, rural: 50%). - Gym memberships were more common in urban than rural areas (14% and 8% respectively).
 In rural areas 14% were members of a Gaelic Games club compared to 7% of those living in urban areas. - Volunteering was more common in rural than urban areas (11% and 7% respectively).